-As Benjamin Franklin, one of the men that wrote the Constitution of the United States, put it: impeachment and removal are necessary when the Executive has “rendered himself obnoxious.”
+As Benjamin Franklin, one of the men that wrote the Constitution of the United States, put it: impeachment and removal are necessary when the president has “rendered himself obnoxious.”
 His fellow co-writer of the Constitution, James Madison, said impeachment was “indispensable” to protect the people against “the incapacity, negligence or perfidy of the chief Magistrate.”

-Many U.S. presidents have been under impeachment investigations.
-But only 2 and a half have actually been impeached.
-Two went to trial, the third was going to be formally charged but… well, let’s not ruin the surprise.
+Many U.S. presidents have been under impeachment investigations, but only 2 and a half have actually been impeached.
+Two went to trial; the third was going to be formally charged but… well, let’s not ruin the surprise.

 Here are the 2 (and a half) U.S. presidents that have been impeached:

 1. Andrew Johnson’s impeachment.
-1868.
+1868

-President Andrew Johnson was not the first U.S. President to be investigated, but he was the first to actually be impeached.
+President Andrew Johnson was not the first U.S. president to be investigated, but he was the first to actually be impeached.

 Background: the Reconstruction

-Only 25 states were part of the Union (the U.S.), for 11 Southern states had left it.
-And although the separatist states had recently been defeated, they had not been readmitted to the Union.
+Only 25 states were part of the Union (the U.S.) since 11 Southern states had left it.
+The separatist states had recently been defeated, but they had not been readmitted to the Union.

 Republican Abraham Lincoln, who preceded Johnson as president, had chosen a lenient policy.
 He did not want to aggravate the defeated states any further, hoping to ease their reinsertion into the Union.

 Then, to Congress’ dismay, Lincoln won his second term as president in 1865 with Andrew Johnson as his vice president.
 When Lincoln was murdered 45 days into his second term, Johnson became president.

 In the same year that Johnson became president, 1865, the Civil War ended.
-At the beginning the Radicals thought Johnson was going to be tough on the rebellious states.
+In the beginning, the Radicals thought Johnson was going to be tough on the rebellious states.
 But the new president opted for a conciliatory policy, which included a general amnesty for most Southerners.

 The Executive and the Legislative outsmarting each other

 The Reconstruction was now squarely in the House’s hands.
 Yet, the House had turned it into a military operation, and Johnson, as president, was the commander-in-chief- of the military.
-The problem was that to do anything as commander, he needed the support of his Secretary of War, who in this case was Edwin M. Stanton, a Radical Republican.
+The problem was that to do anything as commander, he needed the support of his Secretary of War.
+And his secretary was Edwin M. Stanton, a Radical Republican.

 He wanted Grant to be Secretary until he could find a replacement that the Senate would approve of.
 But the Senate met in December 1867 and reinstated Stanton.
 Grant stepped down.

-The last straw
+Andrew Johnson’s last straw

 Johnson was now furious and stopped looking for a replacement that would please Congress.
 He considered he had the right to dismiss Stanton.

 The House of Representatives voted for his impeachment for “high crimes and misdemeanors.”
 126 voted in favor of the impeachment, 47 against it, and 17 abstained.

 Johnson was charged with 11 articles, all of them related to the Tenure of Office Act.
 The articles were presented to the Senate.

-The next day (March 5, 1868) the Senate began the trial proceedings.
+The next day (March 5, 1868), the Senate began the trial proceedings.
 Chief Justice Salmon Chase presided.
 Seven senators were named prosecutors, among them Johnson’s archenemies Thaddeus Stevens and John Bingham.
 And five senators formed Johnson’s defense team.